Test in a live environment

 In this article, we'll explore the nuances of the C# Ternary Conditional Operator, its syntax, use cases, and how it enhances the readability and conciseness of code.

 The Ternary Operator, a concise shorthand for conditional expressions, plays a pivotal role in writing clean and readable code.
-Ternary Operator replaces the traditional if-else
+The Ternary Operator replaces the traditional if-else

 statements that require multiple lines of code.
 Its single-line code can replace multiple lines that help deal with straightforward assignments or return statements.